DataScience-Proj-MH/NFL_Success/README.md

 This graph shows the relation between college scrimmage yards to pro-bowls won by a player
 ![CScrimYds](https://github.com/DataScience-Proj-MH/NFL_Success/blob/master/images/fb_rb.png)<br>

-## Model Building and results
+## Model Building
 We split our data into training and testing data with a size anywhere from 20% - 40%.

 We chose to use a Naive Bayes because of our small testing dataset.
 Our model would only predict whether a player would end up earning atleast 1 pro bowl or not

-# Our results were the following
+## Results
 | |Quarterback|Tight End|Wide Receiver|Running Back|
 |---|---|---|---|---|
 | % correctly predicted|72%|76%| 76%|79%|
+our model on average predicted ~76% of the time whether a player would make the probowl in their NFL career based on college and combine statistics.
+The lack of data available may have limited the performance of our model and restricted which models we were able to implement.